mrfrankiekklee/internal-booking/README.md

 Internal booking application
 -
+Overview

+This is an application for user to create trade and generate trade report via API request.

 1. - Start the application on your desired IDE (Developed on Intellij) after Maven Reload Project
     - Or Run mvn install and mvn spring-boot:run
     - App starts at http://localhost:8080